Notice under the Americans with Disabilities Act (ADA)

 Missouri Attorney General’s Office

 PO Box 899

-Alternative means of filing complaints, such as personal interviews or a tape recording detailing the complaint will be made available for persons with disabilities upon request by contacting the Department’s ADA Coordinator directly at (573)751-8345.
+Alternative means of filing complaints, such as personal interviews or a tape recording detailing the complaint will be made available for persons with disabilities upon request by contacting the AGO’s ADA Coordinator at the contact information above.

 Within 15 days of receiving the complaint, the ADA Coordinator will:

 Meet with the person filing the complaint; or

 Arrange a telephone meeting to discuss the complaint.

 Within 15 calendar days of the meeting with the complainant, the ADA Coordinator or designee will respond to the complaint in writing and, where appropriate, in a format accessible to the complainant, such as large print, Braille, or audio tape.
 The response will explain the AGO’s position and offer options for resolution of the complaint.